 Because integrity of the cars is a matter of human life, the remote maintenance service of the car (treated as M2M Gateway in this use case) should be strongly secured.

-Therefore, the integrity measurements both before and after the remote maintenance operation should also be severely performed.
+Therefore, the integrity measurements both before and after the remote maintenance operation should also be securely performed.

 One of the methods to endorse the measurement process might be guaranteed by HSM (Hardware Security Modules) in the M2M Gateway.
-This method provides the higher reliability level than that by the software emulator, the decision on the level of security is based on the information sent to the center.
-In the HSM method, this case, the integrity measurement report is can be made by HSM through an internal the mechanism in the HSM and put in the electronic signature/ by the key in the HSM.
+This method provides a higher reliability level than that by a software emulator, the decision on the level of security is based on the information sent to the center.
+In the HSM method, the integrity measurement report can be made through an internal the mechanism in the HSM and put in the electronic signatureusing the key in the HSM.

-This use case is derived from the automobiles, but the similar case of the remote maintenance services could be considered with Medical equipment, Household applications, financial transaction terminals and Industrial control and machinery.
+This use case is derived from the automobiles, but similar cases of remote maintenance services could be considered with Medical equipment, Household applications, financial transaction terminals and Industrial control and machinery.